vonovak/react-navigation-header-buttons/README.md

   React.useLayoutEffect(() => {
     navigation.setOptions({
       // in your app, extract the arrow function into a separate component
-      // to avoid creating a new one every time
+      // to avoid creating a new one every time you update the options
       headerRight: () => (
         <HeaderButtons HeaderButtonComponent={IoniconsHeaderButton}>
           <Item title="search" iconName="ios-search" onPress={() => alert('search')} />